-If you want versatility go with a durable hiking shoe, if you want durability go with an urban boot.
+If you want versatility go with a durable hiking shoe, if you want durability go with an urban leather boot.
 A third option for summer and fall is a sandal/shoe hybrid like Keens H2.
 It would take an entire article to talk about shoes.
 But I will just say that focus on durability and versatility.
-I encourage you to pack a second pair for cold weather if you live north, for it is impossible to have a 4 season shoe that performs well in below freezing temperatures.
+I encourage you to pack a second pair or an overboot for cold weather if you live north, for it is impossible to have a 4 season shoe that performs well in below freezing temperatures.

 I love Buff bandanas; they are awesome.
 You can use them in so many ways that I’m not going to bother listing them.
 Just know that 2 of them could turn into a balaclava or fingerless gloves.
 They are great for hot and cold weather alike.

 After having my pants ripped so many times in the forest last summer.
 I bit the bullet and bought the Fjallraven gaiter pants.
 They are are hands down the best durable outdoor pants.
 I chose those pants because they are reinforced near the ankles, over the knees, and behind my butt.
 The fabric were the knees touch is the weakpoint of convertible pants, not the zippers.
 You could also buy some pants and reinforce the weak points yourself.
 The option of wearing shorts or jeans is great and many convertible pants have nice cargo pockets too.